-The Career Crossroads: Navigating the Choice Between Employment and Entrepreneurship
+The Career Crossroads: Navigating the Choice Between Employment & Entrepreneurship

-Picture this: You're unemployed and there is a blank slate in front of you, one where you can write your own future.
+Picture this: You're suddenly unemployed and there is a blank slate in front of you: a rare opportunity where you can write your OWN future for a change.
 Which path will you take?
-The familiar hell of the 9-5 office, or the terrifying unknowns of self-employment.
+Going back to the familiar hell of the 9-5 life, or venturing into the terrifying unknowns of self-employment.

 For millions of creative professionals, going back to a job, or starting their own business is the Ultimate Career Dilemma.
 But not everyone is on the same playing field.
 For many, the risks are far too great.